Calls for youth centre, better mental health and addiction services to support children and whanau

 "I don't think seeing children eating out of rubbish bags is something I would commonly expect to see in this community," Tipene said.

-"I do recognise there are instances of children who are going hungry and that's why we've continued with our BBQs because there is a need.
+"I do recognise there are instances of children who are going hungry and that's why we've continued with our barbecues because there is a need.

 "I think what we really need to do is make sure we, as a community, are keeping our eyes open, and that we stay more aware of what is going on out there.